rohitralhan/RHOAI-NVIDIA-MIG-GPU/README.md

 		 args: ["nvidia-smi"]
 		EOF
 		```
-		This pod will start and run the `nvidia-smi` command which will show us the MIG configuration with 3 MIG devices.
+		This pod will start and run the `nvidia-smi` command which will show us the MIG configuration with listed MIG devices.

 	 2. List the pod
 		```